rz4/DeepProteinScoring/README.md

 ## Getting Started

 In order to form a trainable dataset, input representations and GDT-TS scores must be generated.
-Scripts data processing as well as documentation on how to run Scripts can be found under [src/data_processing](src/data_processing).
+Scripts for data processing as well as documentation on how to run scripts can be found under [src/data_processing](src/data_processing).

 Once your dataset has been generated, network training scripts can be found under